 - Cards accepted.
 Like any other service, not all cards will be accepted everywhere.

 - Transfer limits.
 You might find yourself with low transfer limits initially, rising over time as you make more transactions.
-The credit card transaction limit might be different from other payment methods.
+The credit card transaction limit might be different from the maximum limit for other payment methods.

 - Credit card surcharges.
-You’ll often be paying a 1-2% credit card surcharge on top of any other fees and commission being charged.
+You’ll often be paying a 1-2% credit card surcharge on top of any other fees and commissions being charged.
 Australian law prohibits excessive credit card surcharges, but you won’t necessarily be buying under Australian law.
 Some overseas services might charge significantly more.
-With credit card payments in particular it might be worth shopping around and checking the fees at different cryptocurrency services.
+With credit card payments in particular, it might be worth shopping around and checking the fees at different cryptocurrency services.

 - Currency exchange fees.
-Watch out for currency exchange fees in particular.
-If you’re using an Australian credit card on an overseas exchange then you might be paying the credit card currency conversion rates.
+Remember to watch out for currency exchange fees.
+If you’re using an Australian credit card on an overseas exchange, you might be paying credit card currency conversion rates.
 A 0% foreign fee credit card might be useful for cutting costs.

-- How exactly it works.
-Look for a process that’s in line with what you want.
-For example, do you need to link a card to your account, or can you just make one-off payments?
+- How it works.
+Look for a bitcoin-buying process that suits your needs.
+For example, do you need to link a card to your online account, or can you just make one-off payments?